-There are six Texas colleges, including Texas Southern, Texas Tech, the University of Houston, the University of North Texas System, the University of the Incarnate Word and the University of Texas-Austin.
-The need for trained pharmacy professionals has exploded due to the rapid growth of the health care and pharmaceutical industries, especially for the growing elderly population.
+There are seven Texas colleges, including Texas Southern, Texas Tech, the University of Houston, the University of North Texas System, the University of the Incarnate Word and the University of Texas-Austin.
+The need for trained pharmacy professionals has exploded due to the rapid growth of the health care and pharmaceutical industries, especially for the growing geriatric population.
 A shortfall of as many as 157,000 pharmacists nationwide is predicted by the year 2020, according to the Pharmacy Manpower Project Inc. A report by the Texas Department of Health Education and the Texas Higher Education Coordinating Board indicates the Texas-Mexico border region has a population-to-pharmacist ratio of 1,700-to-1, 32 percent above the statewide ratio.

 Still, opening the Texas A&M Rangel College of Pharmacy was a challenge.
 A bill creating the pharmacy school was passed in 2001, and tuition revenue bonds were authorized to finance building construction.
 University officials asked for about $13 million in emergency appropriations from the Legislature for operational costs for the 2006-2007 biennium.
 Although $10 million was included in the supplemental appropriations bill, at adjournment, funding was denied.

 In 2004, the Texas A&M System Board of Regents committed $3.1 million to hire the initial cohort of faculty and prepare for full accreditation for the pharmacy school.
 Again, though, a lack of state funding for operations delayed the planned fall 2005 opening until fall 2006.

-Faculty within the Texas A&M Rangel College of Pharmacy and Health Science Center components will benefit from collaboration opportunities for basic science and translational research.
+Faculty within the Texas A&M Rangel College of Pharmacy and Health Science Center components benefit from collaboration opportunities for basic science and translational research.
 In addition, the wealth of library resources the Health Science Center already has in place will serve to support both the educational and research missions of the Texas A&M Rangel College of Pharmacy.

-Besides attracting future pharmacists, the new College could bring pharmaceutical companies in to study and develop drugs for diseases such as diabetes and hypertension.
+Besides attracting future pharmacists, the College brings pharmaceutical companies in to study and develop drugs for diseases such as diabetes and hypertension.
 And, there are opportunities for cooperation between the United States and Mexico to improve border health care.